jackkershaw/portfolio/README.md

 - fix contact form, look at examples of tailwindcss react forms
 - just email and message on the form.
-- linkedin, email etc. at bottom buttons.
+- Font awesome icons for github, linkedin etc. at the bottom of page.

-### Coding :

-- wrap sections in a tag linked to project website.

 ### sitewide
 - change design
   - colour scheme, use tailwindcss colors.
   - look through inspo/sites i like like fourtet site.
   - https://www.tailwindshades.com/
   - good example: https://github.com/BraydenTW/react-tailwind-portfolio/tree/main
 - set font to helvetica or similar like neue haas grotesk -https://www.are.na/gemma-copeland/good-footers-9eibsw2ipzm

-- see nextcloud todo list for next steps on learning react .
+- see nextcloud todo list for next steps on learning react.
-- hide navbar on mobile launch, click to open it up kind of like on: https://www.apple.com/uk/ also see other examples https://www.pentagram.com/
-- use livesurface to make mockups for portfolio
-- google lighthouse score
-- archive old portfolio and reconfigure on netlify.
-- Test everything on a big desktop screen.
-- add new photos for portfolio mobile desktop

-- add icons from font awesome: https://fontawesome.com/icons/github?f=brands&s=solid

 - shadow colour ykb or dominant color like on the design page

-once done a new colour scheme use it to design a new cover photo for linkedin

 ### Maybe later:

-- Animate dots on coding one, maybe with picture of face
-- Add hero icons for header: https://heroicons.dev/?search=x
+- Add hero icons/font awesome icons for header: https://heroicons.dev/?search=x.
 - add react router DOM so can navigate between pages - e.g. clicking where next goes to contact page.
 - Mobile Navbar as full page, scrollable like on wired.com
 - pelicula - present like this: https://tosche.net/fonts/dossier
+- add icons from font awesome: https://fontawesome.com/icons/github?f=brands&s=solid

 ## How to run locally